DoseiBrayin/DoseiBrayin/README.md

 ### Hi there 👋

 I am a computer engineering student and a 🤓 backend developer with skills in Java, SpringBoot, Python, SQL, NodeJS and Javascript.
-On my GitHub profile you can find some of my projects, such as a task management web application with SpringBoot and MySQL and a REST API for user management with Python and Flask. 🚀
+On my GitHub profile you can find some of my projects, such as a task management web application with SpringBoot and MySQL and a REST API for user management with JavaScript and NodeJS. 🚀
 Some of my skills include:

 - ✔️Web and server development with Java and SpringBoot 💻